sodadata/docs/_includes/dataset-filters.md

 It can be time-consuming to check exceptionally large datasets for data quality in their entirety.
 Instead of checking whole datasets, you can use a **dataset filter** to specify a portion of data in a dataset against which Soda Core executes a check.

+*Known issue:* Dataset filters are not compatible with [failed rows checks which use a SQL query]({% link soda-cl/failed-rows-checks.md %}#define-failed-rows-checks).
+With such a check, Soda does not apply the dataset filter at scan time. <!--SODA-1260-->

 1. In your checks YAML file, add a section header called `filter`, then append a dataset name and, in square brackets, the name of the filter.
 The name of the filter *cannot* contain spaces.
 Refer to the example below.
 2. Nested under the `filter` header, use a SQL expression to specify the portion of data in a dataset that Soda Core must check.
 * The SQL expression in the example references two variables: `ts_start` and `ts_end`.